arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### lint:prettier

-Command is used to run `Prettier` on all files in your project, ensuring that the code is formatted consistently and follows the established style guide. `Prettier` is a code formatter that automatically formats your code based on a set of rules and guidelines, which helps to improve code readability and maintainability.
+Command is used to run Prettier on all your project files in order to `check` for code formatting inconsistencies.
+This command runs the lint:prettier script defined in your `package.json` file, which typically configures Prettier to analyze your entire project for files that do not adhere to the predefined formatting rules.
+By executing this command, you can identify and fix potential formatting issues, maintain code quality, and ensure a consistent and readable codebase across your project.

 ```bash
 npm run lint:prettier